How To Legally Watch The Ryder Cup Without Sky Sports - Golf Monthly

 I’m A Sky Customer But Don’t Have Sports

-If you’ve got a Sky box but aren’t on the sports package, you can tune in to Sky Sports Mix.
-It’s a new channel available to all Sky TV customers that will broadcast live coverage of the opening ceremony, as well as a selection of programmes, including a new documentary on European captain Darren Clarke.
+If you’ve got a Sky box but aren’t on the sports package, you can tune in to Sky Sports News.
+And there may be more news about other opportunities being released in the near future.

 I Don’t Have Sky TV At All